-Req_RN, Read, Write, Kill, and Lock are required commands; Access, BlockWrite, and BlockErase are optional.
+Req_RN, Read, Write, Kill, and Lock are required commands; Access, BlockWrite, BlockErase, and BlockPer-malock are optional.
 Tags shall ignore optional access commands that they do not support.

 See Annex K for an example of a data-flow exchange during which an Interrogator accesses a Tag and reads its kill password.